What are the differences between family companions and show dogs?

 We are primarily a show kennel and our main objective is to produce the very best show dogs possible.
 Every litter has a variation in marking patterns, coat lengths, gender, and size.
 All these variables combine to make the puppies more or less desirable in the eyes of the potential buyer.

 The closer a puppy comes to perfection, (according to the St. Bernard Standard), the rarer that puppy is and the more it will cost.
 A simple example deals with the typical face markings of two dark areas around both eyes, and two dark ears.
 The majority of the puppies will have these markings.
 We do occasionally have puppies that do not have two even eye patches or both dark shaded ears.
-This marking variation in no way renders a puppy less suited for a family companion, but some people find this puppy less desirable.
-Thus, these marking variations are priced lower.
+This marking variation in no way renders a puppy less suited for a family companion.

 Can a family that wants a family companion purchase a show dog, even if they have no intention of showing or breeding?